-ot all surgeons are equally qualified.
+ot all surgeons are equally qualified

 All surgeons have differing levels of training, experience and expertise.
-To qualify as a plastic surgeon, a doctor must be trained through the Royal Australasian College of Surgeons (RACS) which includes a minimum of 10 years extensive training, as well as complete examinations following graduation from medical school.
-Most are also members of the Australian Society of Plastic Surgeons (ASPS), an organisation that requires all their members to be trained through RACS.
+To qualify as a plastic surgeon, a doctor must be trained through the Royal Australasian College of Surgeons (RACS) which includes a minimum of 10 years of extensive training, as well as complete examinations following graduation from medical school.
+Most are also members of the Australian Society of Plastic Surgeons (ASPS), an organisation that requires all its members to be trained through RACS.